Path-Consistency with Prefix Enhancement for Efficient Inference in LLMs: Evaluation

 \subsubsection{A Case Study on GSM8K}

-Table \ref{tab:speedup} shows the internal behavior and acceleration mechanism of path-consistency, using the GSM8K dataset as an example.
-The experiments compare the advantages of path-consistency over the basic self-consistency method under different confidence criteria, focusing on task accuracy, inference latency, and token consumption.
-The results show that, across all confidence criteria, path-consistency not only enhances task accuracy but also provides a maximum acceleration of $28.9\%$.
-Observing the acceleration process of path-consistency, it is evident that as the prefix level increases, the speed improvement becomes more significant, reaching up to $78.9\%$ at Level-3 while maintaining at least $27.0\%$ as shown in Figure \ref{fig:speedup}.
-It can also lead to a $23.0\%$ to $47.4\%$ decrease in the number of generated tokens, as shown in \cref{fig:token}.
+\Cref{tab:speedup} presents the performance and efficiency of path-consistency on the GSM8K dataset across different confidence thresholds and prefix levels.
+The experiments compare path-consistency with the basic self-consistency method in terms of task accuracy, inference latency, and token consumption.
+The results show that, across all confidence criteria, path-consistency not only enhances task accuracy but also provides a maximum acceleration of 28.9\%.
+Observing the acceleration process of path-consistency, it is evident that as the prefix level increases, the speed improvement becomes more significant, reaching up to 78.9\% at level-3 while maintaining at least 27.0\%, as shown in \cref{fig:speedup}.